Crossings at Skycroft Health & Safety Plan

 Our top priority is making camp as safe as possible for students and adult leaders this summer.

-We feel strongly that using the cohort model for camp, as recommended by the American Camp Association and Association of Camp Nurses, is the best way to achieve that.
+We feel strongly that using the cohort model for camp, as recommended by the CDC, American Camp Association and Association of Camp Nurses, is the best way to achieve that.

 For example, each Color Team will eat their meals at a specific time and place.
 They will participate in Circuits and Adventure options together as a Color, but separately from other Color Teams.

 Worship and Large Group Bible Study will still be a large group setting with all Color Teams in attendance, however, each Color Team will remain generously distanced from each other in the gym.
-Furthermore, each individual church group will be appropriately distanced from other church groups within their Color Team within the worship seating arrangement.

 Why the cohort method?